 Academic Dishonesty and the Honor Code: Any evidence of cheating or plagiarism will result in automatic failure for the course.
 Cheating is defined as the attempt, successful or not, to give or obtain aid and/or information by illicit means in meeting any academic requirements, including examinations.
 It includes copying the writings of others with or without their knowledge.
 Plagiarism is defined as the use, without proper acknowledgement, of the ideas, phrases, sentences, or larger units of discourse from another writer or speaker.
 All are expected to know and abide by the Honor Code as stated in the university catalog and student handbook.

 1) Julia E. Sweig, Cuba: What Everyone Needs to Know.
-Second Edition.
-New York: Oxford University Press, 2012 [hereafter “Sweig”].
-The newest Third Edition is fine, too!
+Third Edition.
+New York: Oxford University Press, 2017 [hereafter “Sweig”].
+The Second Edition is fine, too!

 2) Aviva Chomsky, et al., The Cuba Reader: History, Culture, Politics.
 Durham, NC: Duke University Press, 2004 [hereafter “Cuba Reader”]